A neutron trigger detector for pulsed reactor neutron sources: Results

 \subsection{Comparison to Cherenkov radiation}

-The production of neutrons in a nuclear reactor and the occurrence of Cherenkov radiation are coincident.
-For this reason, and because of the ease of observability due to the open swimming pool design of the research reactor TRIGA Mainz, Cherenkov radiation is well suited for independent comparison with the Trigger Detector.
+The production of neutrons in a nuclear reactor coincides with the occurrence of Cherenkov radiation.
+For this reason, and because of the ease of observability due to the open swimming pool design of the research reactor TRIGA Mainz, Cherenkov radiation is well suited for independent comparison with the Trigger Detector\footnote{Cherenkov radiation is not used to generate a trigger signal at the research reactor TRIGA Mainz since it is not independent of reactor-physical effects.
+For other pulsed sources the occurrence and the ease of observability of Cherenkov radiation are not necessarily present.}.
 For this purpose, the output signal of the Trigger Detector was correlated with the time structure of the Cherenkov radiation emitted during a reactor pulse, which was detected with a photodiode from the top of the reactor pool.

-Both the occurrence and the ease of observability of Cherenkov radiation are not necessarily present at other pulsed sources.
-Furthermore, it is reasonable to fix the timing of a neutron-based experiment on the occurrence of the neutrons under investigation rather than on accompanying processes of neutron production.
-For these reasons, Cherenkov radiation is not used to generate a trigger signal at the research reactor TRIGA Mainz.

-For this comparison the Trigger Detector was positioned directly in front of beam port D of the reactor using the optimum setting parameters $N_{\text{SET}}(U10) = 200$ and $N_{\text{SET}}(U11) = 3000$ for this position.
+For this comparison the Trigger Detector was positioned directly in front of beam port D of the reactor using the optimal parameters $N_{\text{SET}}(U10) = 200$ and $N_{\text{SET}}(U11) = 3000$ for this position.
 Cherenkov radiation and output signal of the Trigger Detector are recorded simultaneously using an oscilloscope\footnote{SDS5104X - \textit{SIGLENT Technologies}} as shown in \cref{MonoCherenkov}.
 Here, the timescale is relative to a transistor-transistor logic (TTL) signal that is triggered in pulsed mode when the pulse rod hits its stop.
 The figure shows a deviation of the length of the trigger signal from the intended \SI{50}{\milli\second} (see \cref{Neutron_trigger_detector_circuit}).
-Moreover, the length of the monoflop output is not reproducible from pulse to pulse, but varies up to about $\SI{90}{\milli\second}$.
-This behavior was observed only during beam times when triggering on the reactor pulse, never in previous tests.
-To check for correlation with the reactor pulse, a blinking LED is used for investigation, resulting in a mean trigger signal length of $\overline{t} = \SI{48.87\pm0.03}{\milli\second}$.
-Since the rising edge is most important for the timing of an experiment, the varying length of the trigger signal does not limit the function of the Trigger Detector, but it remains under investigation.